nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **MSS**
 1. User <ins>lists all contacts (UC2).</ins>
 2. User enters an index of the specified contact alongside with the amount of money paid/owed to that contact.
-3. System records money paid to the contact.
+3. System records money paid/owed to the contact.
 4. System displays the contact with an indication of the money owed.<br>
 Use case ends.

 **Extensions**
 * 2a.
 System detects an invalid index entered.
   * 2a1.
 System shows an error message.
   * 2a2.
-User tries to record a payment to a contact again.<br>
+User enters a new payment request.<br>
   Steps 2a1- 2a2 are repeated until the data entered is correct. <br>
   Use case resumes from step 3.
 * 2b.
 System detects an invalid payment amount entered.
   * 2b1.
 System shows an error message.
   * 2b2.
-User tries to record a payment to a contact again.<br>
+User enters a new payment request.<br>
   Steps 2b1- 2b2 are repeated until the data entered is correct. <br>
   Use case resumes from step 3.